canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 - `isolcpus`_ used to specify CPUs to be isolated from the general `SMP`_ balancing and scheduler algorithms.

-The `IRQ affinity`_ on other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
+The `IRQ affinity`_ on the other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
 This is the focus of this document.
 With IRQ affinity, you can set a default set of CPUs which are permitted to handle incoming IRQs.